rithikar1510/CBE-3300B/README.md

 The RH of the chamber is controlled by air streams from two air pumps.
 Two streams are mixed and delivered to the chamber: a dry air stream with negligible water vapor content and a humidified air stream formed by bubbling air through water kept at a specific temperature.
 By adjusting the relative flow rates of these streams, the ratio of humid air to dry air increases or decreases which increases or decreases the RH of the chamber.
 The water is being kept at a constant temperature to ensure that the RH of the humid air input stream remains constant; in this way, only adjustment of the flow rate changes the RH of the chamber.
 Another level of RH control of the chamber can come from changing the temperature of the water.
 If the water's temperature increases, the humidity of the input humid stream also increases, making drastic increases to the RH of the chamber possible.

+There are no reactions in this device.
+There are no corrosive materials either.

 ### Calculations
 ### Prototyping Approach
 The proposed prototype is a benchtop humidity-controlled chamber that regulates relative humidity by mixing two independently generated air streams: a dry air stream and a humidified air stream.
 Each stream is driven by a dedicated air pump, allowing independent control of airflow rates and precise adjustment of humidity entering the chamber.